Jayantx07/E-commerce-follow-along/Readme.md

 - Enhance the UI with better styling and user experience.
 - Implement pagination if needed for better performance.
 - Add authentication checks to ensure only the logged-in user's products are displayed.

+---

+# Milestone 13 - Edit and Update Products in MongoDB

+## 🌟 Overview
+In this milestone, we have implemented the functionality to **edit** the uploaded products.
+Users can now modify existing product details and save the updates in the MongoDB database.

+## 🎯 Learning Goals
+By completing this milestone, we have learned:
+- How to write an **endpoint** that updates existing data in MongoDB.
+- How to **auto-fill a form** with previous data and allow users to edit it.
+- How to handle update operations effectively in a **full-stack** application.

+---

+# Milestone 14 - Delete Products in MongoDB

+## 🌟 Overview
+In this milestone, we have implemented the functionality to **delete** products from MongoDB.
+Users can now remove existing products by clicking a delete button.

+## 🎯 Learning Goals
+By completing this milestone, we have learned:
+- How to write an **endpoint** that deletes a product from MongoDB using a specific ID.
+- How to handle delete operations effectively in a **full-stack** application.

+---